 The Fund owns 22 properties which are located in New South Wales, Victoria, Northern Territory and South Australia.
 The Fund leases its properties to leading Australian primary production companies involved in the poultry, pork, almond, dried fruit, mango, citrus and glasshouse industries.
-The average weighted lease expiry of leases held at 30 June 2021 was 16.45 years.
+The average weighted lease expiry of leases held at 30 June 2022 was 16.41 years.

-Arrow is continuing to develop the Fund's Boombera Park macadamia property at Lawrence, in the northern rivers region of New South Wales.
-As at year-end, the majority of the macadamia tree planting and associated irrigation infrastructure works had been completed.
+Arrow has now completed the development works and plantings at the Fund's Boombera Park macadamia property at Lawrence, in the Northern Rivers region of New South Wales.
 It is planned to lease this property prior to commercial nut production.